Steve-Fenton/stevefenton.co.uk/src/pages/blog/2026/01/experimenting-with-antigravity.md

 We'll do 10 at a time so we can check and refine the process before we do more.
 ```

+- Did a grep to find pages without a description
+- Looked at files to generate a summary for each one
+- Ran pnpm build to check for errors
+- Confirmed all the changes back to me

 ## Checking in

 Antigravity checked with me before running any terminal commands, or when it created a larger implementation plan to execute.